jiachenyee/IDAssignment2/README.md

   - Location:
       - Cart Page
   - Purpose:
-      - This feature provides an overview of the current items and the prices, allowing users to remove or reduce any items based on their need and budget.
+      - To provide an overview of all the current items and all the prices, allowing users to remove or reduce any items based on their need and budget.
   - Description
-      - An overview of the list of selected items in their cart will be displayed on the left side of the page with their corresponding prices and quantities.
+      - The list of items in their cart will be displayed accordingly to their product name on the left side of the page with their corresponding prices and quantities.
       - Items can be removed by reducing the quantity of that item to 0.
-      - Prices in terms of subtotal, delivery and tax (7% GST) are displayed in the right side of the page with the huge checkout button comprising the point bar and the total price.
+      - Prices in terms of subtotal, delivery and tax (7% GST) are displayed on the right side of the page with the huge checkout button comprising the point bar and total price.
   - {display}